 The DHSC in conjunction with CQC will consult on the framework by:

-- learning what data is available,
+- learning what data is available

-- managing provider information requests,
+- managing provider information requests

-- delivering webinars,
+- delivering webinars

-- undertaking pilot inspections.
+- undertaking pilot inspections

-This is the inspection phase where CQC will undertake a baseline assessment of the services commissioned and provided directly and indirectly by Manx Care on behalf of DHSC.
+This is the inspection phase where CQC has undertaken a baseline assessment of the services commissioned and provided directly and indirectly by Manx Care on behalf of DHSC.

-- The Adult Social Care inspection schedule ran from 25 April to 12 August 2022.
+- The Adult Social Care inspection schedule ran from 25 April to 12 August 2022

 - 9 x Adult Care Home

 - 27 x LD Adult Care Home